The 20 Best Familial Periodic Paralysis Doctors in The United States

 Accepting New Patients

-W Westerkam is a Physiatrist in Columbia, South Carolina.
+W Westerkam is a Physiatrist practicing medicine in Columbia, South Carolina.
 Dr. Westerkam is rated as an Experienced provider by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Necrotizing Myopathy (NM), Stroke, Congenital Insensitivity to Pain with Anhidrosis, and Hereditary Sensory and Autonomic Neuropathy Type 2.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Necrotizing Myopathy (NM), Stroke, Hereditary Sensory and Autonomic Neuropathy Type 2, and Congenital Insensitivity to Pain with Anhidrosis.
+Dr. Westerkam is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Westerkam is currently accepting new patients.

 Experienced in Familial Periodic Paralysis